Watch This: Web3 Amplified With Lori H. Schwartz

 - Web3 and its underlying technologies will have a major impact on all kinds of M&E careers in the next two years (per Tobaccowala).
 Don’t expect to retire before dramatic changes are apparent.

 - Token technology is empowering talent.
 That’s both an opportunity and a threat to traditional media companies.

 In the first edition of a ~ brand new ~ NAB Amplify video series, Lori H. Schwartz sat down (virtually, natch) to chat about how Web3 is impacting the business and creativity of M&E with Rishad Tobaccowala.
 He shared his thoughts about where we’ve been online, and why everyone, at all stages of their career, can’t afford to ignore the sweeping changes Web3 is ushering in.

-Tobaccowala is a founding member of the NAB Show Web3 Advisory Council, and Schwartz serves as the group’s engagement officer.
+Tobaccowala an expert on marketing and technology, the author of Restoring the Soul of Business: Staying Human in the Age of Data, is a founding member of the NAB Show Web3 Advisory Council.
+Schwartz serves as the group’s engagement officer.